Handbrake off in growth drive

 - the business model of the tenant and their commitment to the asset both in terms of capital expenditure and the role it plays in their operations; and

 - the potential to implement active asset management initiatives to add value over the holding period.

 The team looks at potential acquisitions on a bottom-up basis, ensuring that the locations are suited to the lessor’s target markets.
 Local market dynamics are more important than macroeconomic considerations.

-In addition to buying operational assets, the company may forward fund new developments or commit to buying an asset once building is complete.
+In addition to buying operational assets, the company may forward fund new developments (funding the development of an asset and taking ownership once complete) or commit to buying an asset once building is complete.
 The manager will do this when it thinks this would lead to better returns for shareholders.
 It may also be a good way of securing an asset at an attractive yield.
 These assets will be predominantly pre-let when ASLI commits to the investment or come with a rental guarantee.